eegyolk-ai/eegyolk/README.md

 5. (being rebuilt) The 'model validation' notebooks can be used to assess the performance of the models.

 ## Testing
 Testing uses synthetic data.
-At present testing requires you to either run tests inside a container or extract the data from our image with synthetic data in our docker.
-The docker image is `drcandacemakedamoore/eegyolk-test-data:latest` .
-You could also reconfigure and rename your own valid bdf files and metadata as configured and named in the tests/test.py, and local testing should work.
+From August 20th 2022  testing will requires you to either run tests inside a container or extract the data from our image with synthetic data in our docker.
+The docker image will be `drcandacemakedamoore/eegyolk-test-data:latest` .
+Until then you could also reconfigure and rename your own valid bdf files and metadata as configured and named in the tests/test.py, and local testing should work.
-Finally, you can contact Dr. Moore c.moore@esciencecenter.nl with any questions on testing.
+Finally, you can contact Dr. Moore c.moore@esciencecenter.nl for synthetic test data and/or with any questions on testing.